konveyor/kantra/docs/usage.md

 #### `--rules` + `--target`

-- In kantra, if a rule is given as well as a target, but the given rule **does not** have the target label, the given rule will not match.
+- In kantra, if a rule is given but it **does not** have a target label, the given rule will not match.
-    - You must add the target label to the custom rule (if applicable) in order to run this rule.
+    - You must add the target label to the custom rule and specify the `--target` in order to run this rule.